There are a lot of great advantages to having central heating with a gas boiler, but now and then, you are very likely to run across a problem.

 - Your Boiler Is Dripping or Leaking

-- Odd Noises Coming Out Of Your Boiler
+- Odd Sounds Coming Out Of Your Boiler

 - Pilot Light Is Not Lit